The Ultimate Guide to Online ReviewsBy Nykea Marie Behiel

 - Remember how I said listings come hand in hand with reviews?
 Reputation Management monitors a majority of online directories, review sites and social networks.
 Sources are specific to the business’s category, so whether your clients are restaurants on UrbanSpoon or car dealerships on DealerRater, they’ll be sure to get the data they’re looking for.

 - Offer all these services as a do-it-with-me service model.
-Concierge is a task management system that will help you create and correct listings, best utilize reviews and create an online presence.
+The Task manager software will help you create and correct listings, best utilize reviews and create an online presence.
 Grow revenue by providing visibility, review and social media services to your clients from one scaleable interface.

 - Digital Agency

-- Concierge sounds good but ain’t nobody got time for that?
+- Task Manager sounds good but ain’t nobody got time for that?
 Our in house digital agency will do all the work for you, under your name.
 It’s a win-win-win.

 Online reviews have moved from “nice to have” to essential.
 As customers look to these sites for feedback, updating profiles, responding to reviews and engaging customers becomes increasingly more important.
 Maintaining positive word of mouth online is digital age customer service.